Israelis Have A Love-Hate Relationship With Jerusalem

 He directs community centers in Jerusalem and is involved in projects to encourage Palestinians and Israelis to mingle.

-He also tries to create common ground between Orthodox and non-religious Jews, a frequent source of friction in the city.
+He also tries to create common ground between Orthodox and nonreligious Jews, a frequent source of friction in the city.
 As ultra-Orthodox families expand, they seek housing in parts of the city that have not traditionally been majority ultra-Orthodox.

 Residents of these neighborhoods often object to the newcomers, fearing their local schools will adopt a religious Jewish curriculum and that their neighbors will change the status quo of the public sphere, like closing off roads during the Sabbath.